 1998

-• Corporate merger with Otsuka Pharmaceuticals to facilitate a joint development of certain medical diagnostic products.
-CIL continues operations with the same executives and key managers and with an independent Board of Directors.
+A corporate merger with Otsuka Pharmaceuticals takes place to facilitate joint development of certain medical diagnostic products.
+CIL continues operations with the same executives and key managers and with an independent board of directors.

-• Former Senator John Glenn infused with CIL amino acids for tracer studies during shuttle mission.
+Former US Senator John Glenn infused with CIL amino acids for tracer studies during the shuttle mission.
+See “Glenn’s return to space: What will mission accomplish?”
+By Steve Salvatore (October 30, 1998 – CNN.com)

 1999